ryd-dev/CheatSheets/README.md

 # CheatSheets

-Collection of various cheat sheets for ML (machine learning) or EDA (explaratory data analysis).
+Collection of various cheat sheets for ML (machine learning) or EDA (exploratory data analysis).